-St. Petersburg, March 1 .- All the papers here print prominently this morning but without comment Commander Marshall's report of the Vicksburg incident off Chemulpo, Korea, and the reasons assigned in the United States for his not uniting in the protest of the naval commanders against the action of the Japanese.
-These against the action of the Japanese.
-These statements will doubtless clear up the misapprehension existing here concerning the eaffair.
-Coming simultaneously with the announcement that the state department had decided to countermand the orders that Edward V. Morgan, appointed United States consul at Port Dalny, proceed to his post, Commander Marshall's report should have good effect in allaying the anti-American irritation.
+St. Petersburg, March 1 .-- All the papers here print prominently this morning but without comment Commander Marshall's report of the Vicksburg incident off Chemulpo, Korea, and the reasons assigned in the United States for his not uniting in the protest of the naval commanders against the action of the Japanese.
+These statements will doubtless clear up the misapprehension existing here concerning th eaffair.
+Coming simultaneously with the announcement that the state depart

+The announcement that the state departs ment had decided to countermand the or-ders that Edward V. Morgan, appointed United States consul at Port Dainy, pro-ceed to his post, Commander Marshall's report should have good effect in allaying the anti-American irritation.
+SALARIES OF THE

-SALARIES OF THE EXECUTIVE OFFICERS.
+EXECUTIVE OFFICERS.